 Turmeric contains a compound called curcumin, which is known to have anti-inflammatory effects (it can reduce swelling).
 You should not take certain anti-inflammatory medications, such as ibuprofen, while taking Eliquis.
 (See “Eliquis and ibuprofen or other nonsteroidal anti-inflammatory drugs” above to learn more.)

 Some research suggests that turmeric may affect the way that Eliquis is broken down in your body.
-This may lead to higher levels of Eliquis in your body, which could raise your risk for bleeding.
+This may lead to higher levels of Eliquis in your body, which could raise your risk of bleeding.
 However, it’s not known if turmeric affects the level of Eliquis enough to have a significant effect on your bleeding risk.

 If you’re interested in using turmeric or curcumin while taking Eliquis, talk with your doctor first.